• Skip to primary navigation

 Home » Recipes » Soup

-• Black beans: Or you can substitute pinto beans or red kidney beans.
+• Black beans: I enjoy black beans in this recipe, but you could substitute pinto beans or red kidney beans.

-• Sweet corn: Fresh, canned, frozen corn kernels, fire-roasted, etc.
+• Sweet corn: For convenience, I use frozen corn kernels, but fresh, canned, or fire-roasted, works great too.

 • Ground cumin